The V8 is one of Dyson’s most popular cordless stick vacuums available right now.

 To give you some perspective, the Black and Decker BDH2000FL has the same amount of power.
 But what separates the Dyson would be the superior agitation.

 2. Better Agitation

-More importantly, the V8 has better agitation – around 150% better to be exact.
-This will provide better cleaning performance especially on carpet where agitation plays a huge role in how much dirt it can pick up.
+More importantly, the V8 has better agitation – around 150% better to be exact according to Dyson.
+It will provide better cleaning performance, especially on carpet where agitation plays a considerable role in how much dirt it can pick up.